 “Oh, you’re right, that is strange.
 How about I find out what’s going on here when I’m free this afternoon and get back to you as soon as I can?

 You might still involve the engineer (which is fine, expected) but instead of passing the issue on, you can synthesize what you’re told and relay that to the customer.
-Suddenly there emerges a new set of possible consequences:

 This last point is subtle.
 All Hands Ownership isn’t about making everyone more technical.
 Instead, we should look to engage with the customer.
 “What is it you’re trying to do?” might get you to the heart of a customer problem in a more effective way than “What is happening?”
 Until you know what the customer’s intentions and expectations are, you’ll forever be fixing without necessarily improving.